 My schooling and my work life were focused on the sciences and on education.
 I grew up in Connecticut and moved to Cape Cod at age 22.
 I was blessed with the opportunity to work in oceanographic research for twelve years and follow with a 30 year career at a K-12 independent school.
 While I have always been able to spend some time pursuing my artistic inclinations, I am able to devote more time to them in retirement.

 I have learned much through of a variety of locally offered classes over the years, but as a determined "do-it-yourselfer," I have developed my style mostly through extensive time with art books, many failed paintings, and a good deal of stubborn persistence.

 I have exhibited work in juried shows at the Falmouth Art Center, Cotuit Center for the Arts, and the Cape Cod Art Center (where I am a juried artist member).
 My work has received several "best" awards and a few honorable mentions.
-I have also shown and sold work at the Woodruff Gallery in Mashpee.
+I also show and sell work at the Woodruff Gallery in Mashpee during the holidays.